andrewhao/andrewhao.github.io/_drafts/the-sacred-cows-you-take-from-job-to-job.md

 ---
 layout: post
-title: 'The Sacred Cows You Take From Job to Job'
+title: 'How Now, Sacred Cow?'
 ---

 A friend had introduced me to a peer from another company last year who was having troubles adjusting to his new role as tech lead on his new team.
 We sat down at a local coffee shop to talk it through.